spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

 ----------------------

 The *Context History* displays the last 4 CRDS contexts which were in operational use by the pipeline.
-Clicking on the *(more)* link will bring up the entire context history as a separate page as shown below:
+Clicking on the `more history` link will bring up the entire context history as a separate page as shown below:

 .. figure:: images/web_context_history.png
    :scale: 50 %
    :alt: History of CRDS operational contexts

-Click the *diff* check box for any two contexts in the history and then click the diff button at the top of the diff column:
+Click the `diff` check box for any two contexts in the history and then click the diff button at the top of the diff column:

 .. figure:: images/web_context_diff_1.png